Traveling in the summer can be expensive. Hotels, Airbnbs, tours, and flight costs are inflated due to this popular travel season.

 Greece is known for its natural beauty, but besides that, this country has one of the richest and most significant histories in the world.

-There are many cities in Greece that are often left untouched by tourists, which is why I always recommend going on Couchsurfing and getting local insider tips on where to stay and visit.
-The terrain of Greece varies across the country and includes mountains, beaches, valleys, and forests that spread throughout the beautiful country.
+The terrain of Greece varies across the country and includes mountains, beaches, valleys, and forests that spread throughout the beautiful countryside.

-Accommodations in Guatemala City are cheap for 5-star hotels, and significantly cheaper if you get an Airbnb.
+Accommodations in Guatemala City are cheap for 5-star hotels and significantly less expensive if you get an Airbnb.
 You can take $40 off your first trip with my code here.